nest/nest-simulator/doc/userdoc/guides/connection_management.rst

   >>>  conn.set(weight=[4.0, 4.5, 5.0, 5.5])

-Similar to how you retrieve several parameters at once with the :py:func:`~nest.lib.hl_api_types.SynapseCollection.get` function explained above, you can also set multiple parameters at once using ``set(parameter_dictionary)``.
+Similar to how you retrieve several parameters at once with the :py:meth:`~.SynapseCollection.get` function explained above, you can also set multiple parameters at once using ``set(parameter_dictionary)``.
 Again, the values of the dictionary can be a single value, a list, or a ``nest.Parameter``.